 How It Compares to Traditional Options

-Traditional fusion surgeries must be done in a hospital operating room and typically require a hospital day of at least a few days.
+Traditional fusion surgeries are performed in a hospital operating room, take a lot longer to perform, and typically require a hospital day of at least a few days.
 As such, they can also be much more expensive.
 The MIS OLLIF procedure improves on all of these things, reducing pain and recovery time while making the process simpler for both the patient and the surgeon.

-Research Confirms MIS OLLIF Works
+Research Confirms the OLLIF Works

 Several peer reviewed research studies have already been published on the OLLIF, confirming that it is in fact effective, safe and much less costly than open procedures.
 Researchers looked at those who had undergone the OLLIF procedure to treat degenerative spinal disease, assessing them six months following surgery.
 Every patient had experienced an improvement in pain, and none of them required revision surgery.